ClinicalTrials.Veeva

 About

-B-VEC-EYE-01 is a Phase 3 double-blind, intra-patient crossover study, to evaluate the safety and efficacy of ophthalmic Beremagene Geperpavec (B-VEC) versus matched placebo in pediatric and adult subjects with recurrent corneal abrasions due to dystrophic epidermolysis bullosa (DEB).
+KB803-EYE-01 is a Phase 3 double-blind, randomized, placebo-controlled, crossover study to evaluate the safety and efficacy of KB803 versus matched placebo in pediatric and adult subjects with recurrent corneal abrasions due to dystrophic epidermolysis bullosa (DEB).

 Full description

-Subjects participating in the Sponsor's natural history study (protocol B-VEC-EYE-NHS) for at least 12 weeks and that meet all other eligibility criteria receive weekly ophthalmic administration of Investigational product (IP), B-VEC or placebo, for the first 12-week intervention period.
-During the second intervention period subjects will receive the alternative IP for an additional 12 weeks.
-IP will be administered in the home setting by a healthcare provider.
+Subjects participating in the Sponsor's natural history study (protocol NHS) for at least 12 weeks and that meet all other eligibility criteria will be randomized 1:1 to receive ophthalmic administration of B-VEC three times a week or placebo three times a week for the first 12 week intervention period.
+During the second 12-week intervention period subjects will be crossed-over to receive the alternative Investigational Product (IP) for an additional 12 weeks.
+IP will be administered in the home setting by a trained designee.
 The Investigator (or designee) will contact subjects (or their parent/legal guardian) to assess for any adverse events or changes in medications, treatments, or procedures.
 Subjects (or their parent/legal guardian) will complete weekly symptom diaries and monthly questionnaires to document corneal abrasion symptoms and frequency and gauge overall subject (or parent/legal guardian) impressions of disease severity and disease/symptom changes during the study.

 Enrollment